 It’s important, then, to include a powerful fraud protection solution in your overall SCA strategy.
 A low fraud rate is necessary to secure exemptions and exemptions are necessary to produce a top-flight customer experience.

-Signifyd’s Commerce Protection Platform provides a modern machine-learning fraud solution that sifts fraudulent from legitimate orders in an instant while seamlessly scaling.
+Signifyd’s Commerce Protection Platform provides a modern machine-learning Ecommerce Fraud Solution that sifts fraudulent from legitimate orders in an instant while seamlessly scaling.
 And it offers a 100% financial guarantee for any approved order that turns out to be fraudulent.
 Furthermore, the platform’s payment optimization component considers a transaction’s characteristics and its SCA requirements before smartly routing it to the most efficient payment pathway.

 Yes, doing away with SCA is one of the best things about exemptions, but it is also one of the worst things about exemptions.
 Sure, an exemption eliminates the potential friction added to the buying journey by two-factor authentication, but an exemption also sidelines the extra protection that step-ups provide an online seller.